inthree3/inthree3/README.md

 Tistory Blog: https://inseon.tistory.com/

 **👋 Introduction**:
 Greetings!
-I'm In-sun(인선), a computer science student currently studying at GIST (Gwangju Institute of Science and Technology).
+I'm In-seon(인선), a computer science student currently studying at GIST (Gwangju Institute of Science and Technology).
 My interest lies in the practical applications of technology, particularly in the realm of artificial intelligence.

 **🧠 AI Focus**:
 I'm specializing in crafting AI models and developing data pipelines for real-world problem-solving.
 I enjoy leveraging programming skills to address issues in areas such as politics, law, video, and fashion.